SecurityAttributes/SecurityPosture/By_Example/Scenario_20.md

 # Security Posture by Example

-## Scenario 19 - Heightened Threat, Known Unknowns
+## Scenario 20 - Heightened Threat, Known Unknowns

 This scenario is for the HDO in Scenario 2 but is different because in this case there is a CSAF/VEX for that CVE for at last one vendor.
-That status = AFFECTED and known exploits in the wild.
+The statusis AFFECTED and there are known exploits in the wild.
 The HDO can patch the known vendor product but unfortunately the HDO does not have complete SBOMs for many other products from other vendors.